Grupo Aval: Operations

-Grupo Aval's internal staff consists of approximately 100 employees, dedicated to analyzing and identifying the most efficient financial and operating practices as well as recommending the implantation of these practices within organizations that the Group controls.
+Grupo Aval's internal staff consists of approximately 100 employees, dedicated to analyzing and identifying the most efficient financial and operating practices as well as recommending the implantation of these practices within organizations that the group controls.
 To obtain these objectives, Grupo Aval is divided into three business divisions that include: (1) Investments and Strategic Planning, (2) Risk Management, (3) Corporative Services and (3) Technological Information.

 History

-On April 18, 1997, the Group formally changed its trading name from Administraciones Bancarias S.A. to Sociedad A.B.
+On April 18, 1997, the group formally changed its trading name from Administraciones Bancarias S.A. to Sociedad A.B.
 S.A.
-On January 8, 1998, the Group once again changed its name to Grupo Aval Acciones y Valores S.A.
-Later that year, Grupo Aval introduced an Online banking platform, which was integrated within the Group's major banking subsidiaries, Banco de Bogotá, Banco de Occidente, Banco Popular and Banco AV Villas.
-This innovation allowed clients to either conduct financial transactions on the Internet or in real-time at anyone of the banks branch offices or automated teller machines.
+On January 8, 1998, the company once again changed its name to Grupo Aval Acciones y Valores S.A.
+Later that year, Grupo Aval introduced an online banking platform, which was integrated within the group's major banking subsidiaries: Banco de Bogotá, Banco de Occidente, Banco Popular and Banco AV Villas.
+This innovation allowed clients to conduct financial transactions either on the Internet or in real time at any of the banks' branch offices or automated teller machines.

-A major milestone occurred during 1999 when Grupo Aval listed their shares publicly on the Bolsa de Valores de Colombia (the Colombian stock exchange) for the first time in the company's history.
-The Group made a massive initial public offering of 1,200,774,970 shares of common stock between November 1 and December 31, 1999.
+A major milestone occurred during 1999 when Grupo Aval listed its shares publicly on the Bolsa de Valores de Colombia (the Colombian stock exchange) for the first time in the company's history.
+The group made an initial public offering of 1,200,774,970 shares of common stock between November 1 and December 31, 1999.
 By December 31, 1999, Aval had 40,042 shareholders.
-The final result of the IPO was the sale of 312,062,341 shares of common stock, or 2.58 percent of their total, with a fair market value of $58,190,135,296.
+The final result of the IPO was the sale of 312,062,341 shares of common stock, or 2.58 percent of the total, with a fair market value of $58,190,135,296.
 In 2000, plans to list Grupo Aval on the New York Stock Exchange were postponed due to Wall Street's unfavorable climate for emerging market funds at the time.

-As of 2007, Luis Carlos Sarmiento continues to run the company with assistance from his son Luis Carlos Sarmiento Gutierrez, whom he is grooming to eventually assume control of the family conglomerate.
+As of 2007, Luis Carlos Sarmiento continued to run the company with assistance from his son Luis Carlos Sarmiento Gutierrez, whom he was grooming to eventually assume control of the family conglomerate.